xStarbound/xStarbound/README.md

 ### Linux

 On Linux, the xStarbound binaries are by default built against the system libraries.
-To build xStarbound on any reasonably up-to-date Linux install:
+To build xStarbound on any reasonably up-to-date Linux install (assuming `bash` or `zsh`):

 1. If you're on SteamOS, run `sudo steamos-readonly disable`.
 2. Make sure you have GCC installed; it should come preinstalled on most distros.
 If not, install your distribution's «base development» package.